 In which we contemplate hunger and excess.

-- Selections from: Weighing In: Obesity, Food Justice, and the Limits of Capitalism. by Julie Guthman.
-University of California Press, 2011.
+- Guthman, Julie.
+Weighing In: Obesity, Food Justice, and the Limits of Capitalism.
+Berkeley and Los Angeles: University of California Press, 2011.

 Week 5: Ethics